philip-hawkins-git/SpeechDifference/README.md

 # Transcriptions Compared
-Speech Difference is a user-friendly transcription comparison tool that works with a number of media files (including mp3, wav, and mp4), and can be used from either a path or a url.
+Speech Difference is a user-friendly transcription comparison tool that works with a number of media files (including mp3, wav, and mp4), and can be used from either a path, a url, or even a Youtube link!

 Here's how it works:
 1. Speech Difference compares the two inputs and creates a transcript similarity score as a percentage.